-Many vaginal disorders relating to dryness, laxity after childbirth or early-onset menopause are ignored and perceived as a normal side-affect of aging.
-Many women fail to recognise vaginal atrophy as a chronic, progressive condition that requires ongoing treatment of the underlying cause.
-The end of Oestrogen production by the ovaries creates a range of changes to a woman’s body and emotional health.
+This end of Oestrogen production by the ovaries creates a range of changes to a woman’s body.
 Menopause and even pre-menopause, whether natural or induced, is linked to the onset of many symptoms including;

 Symptoms range from mild discomfort to extremely painful and can affect a women’s overall well-being and confidence.
-A satisfying sex life can become a thing of the past and this can lead to relationships becoming strained.
+Intimacy and a satisfying sex life can become a thing of the past, and this can lead to relationships becoming strained.

 Without treatment, the narrowing of the vaginal opening and loss of elasticity are progressive and may lead to worsening dyspareunia, sexual dysfunction and vaginal constriction.

 Until recently, treatments have been limited to topical creams and hormone replacement therapy, which aren’t always suitable.
 Now there’s MonaLisa Touch.